Daily High to Daily Low: Is It Safe to Buy Wynn Resorts Limited (WYNN)?

 Sponsored

-WYNN currently public float of 105.70M and currently shorts hold a 6.14% ratio of that float.
-Today, the average trading volume of WYNN was 3.47M shares.
+The average price from analysts is $105.58, which is $29.49 above the current price.
+WYNN currently public float of 105.70M and currently shorts hold a 4.88% ratio of that float.
+Today, the average trading volume of WYNN was 3.29M shares.

 WYNN’s Market Performance

-WYNN stocks went down by -3.41% for the week, with a monthly jump of 5.83% and a quarterly performance of -14.25%, while its annual performance rate touched -42.49%.
-The volatility ratio for the week stands at 4.21% while the volatility levels for the past 30 days are set at 4.02% for Wynn Resorts Limited.
-The simple moving average for the period of the last 20 days is -5.66% for WYNN stocks with a simple moving average of -18.53% for the last 200 days.
+WYNN stocks went up by 9.13% for the week, with a monthly drop of -2.32% and a quarterly performance of -14.59%, while its annual performance rate touched -36.04%.
+The volatility ratio for the week stands at 3.55% while the volatility levels for the past 30 days are set at 3.79% for Wynn Resorts Limited.
+The simple moving average for the period of the last 20 days is 0.45% for WYNN stocks with a simple moving average of -13.15% for the last 200 days.

 Analysts’ Opinion of WYNN